Originate/guide/scala/README.md

     good(isThisClear = true)
     ```

-0. Avoid boolean arguments or "magic booleans".
-Do not model any arbitrary two possible states as booleans:
+0. Avoid declaring functions with boolean arguments ("magic booleans").
+Do not model any two possible states as boolean:

     ```scala
     // Bad